-Ever since I was little I was never really a fan of how daily life went on, so I always wanted to find a way to spice it up a little bit.
-Typically, I would watch TV, but even after a time this started to get boring.
+Even as a little kid, I was never really a fan of how daily life went on, so I always wanted to find a way to spice it up a little bit.
+Typically, I would watch TV, but eventually this started to get boring.
 Then I got a Gameboy Advance for Christmas and from that point on I decided that I wanted to play games forever.